Ahab in the Bible

 Verse ConceptsThirty SomeSmallnesssyria

-The battle continued on for the rest of the day while the king of Israel was propped up in front of the Arameans until the sun set, at which time he died.
-The blood from Ahab's wound ran down into the bottom of the chariot.
+The battle raged that day, and [Ahab] the king was propped up in his chariot facing the Arameans (Syrians).
+And in the evening he died, and the blood from his wound ran down into the bottom of the chariot.

 Verse ConceptsSuffering, Causes OfCovered With BloodOther Supporting

-Now the rest of the acts of Ahab, and all that he did, and the ivory house which he built, and all the cities that he built, aren't they written in the book of the chronicles of the kings of Israel?
+Now, the rest of the story of Ahab, and all that he did, and the house of ivory that he built, and all the cities that he built, are, they, not written in the book of the Chronicles of the kings of Israel?

 Verse ConceptsArtIvoryPalacesProperty, HousesCities In IsraelHistorical Books